tauri-apps/tauri-docs/docs/references/architecture/readme.md

 ### [tauri-build](https://github.com/tauri-apps/tauri/tree/dev/core/tauri-build)

-Applies the macros at build-time in order to rig some special features needed by `cargo`.
+Applies the macros at build-time to rig some special features needed by `cargo`.

 ### [tauri-codegen](https://github.com/tauri-apps/tauri/tree/dev/core/tauri-codegen)

-Embeds, hashes, and compresses assets, including icons for the app as well as the system-tray.
-Parses [`tauri.conf.json`](v1/api/config) at compile time and generate the Config struct.
+Embeds, hashes, and compresses assets, including icons for the app as well as the system tray.
+Parses [`tauri.conf.json`](v1/api/config) at compile time and generates the Config struct.

 ### [tauri-runtime-wry](https://github.com/tauri-apps/tauri/tree/dev/core/tauri-runtime-wry)

-This crate opens up direct systems-level interactions specifically for WRY, such as printing, monitor detection, and other windowing related tasks.
+This crate opens up direct systems-level interactions specifically for WRY, such as printing, monitor detection, and other windowing-related tasks.

 ## Tauri Tooling